 Are you good at setting goals?
 How about reaching them?
 I am usually a very goal-oriented person, so I tend to stay on track in this area.
-But in the past year, I found myself looking at the piles of things I needed and wanted to do and became so double-minded about what to do first.
-I often ended up doing nothing, or little bits and pieces of several things, none of which I finished.
+But in the past year, I found myself looking at the piles of things I needed and wanted to do, becoming so double-minded about what to do first that I often ended up getting little or nothing done at all!

 I’d start my day with a plan and then get to the end of it feeling frustrated and even a bit angry with myself.
 It was so frustrating!
 I felt like life was ordering me around rather than me ordering my life, and I knew something was wrong.

-As I prayed about it, God began showing me the importance of living life on purpose—something I’d done for most of my life but had gotten off track.
-I started listening to people around me and learned that a large percentage of us live day in and day out without accomplishing much of what we truly intended to.
+As I prayed about it, God began showing me the importance of living life on purpose.
+I started listening to people around me, and learned that a large percentage of us live day in and day out without accomplishing much of what we truly intend to.
 We’re busy, just not with the right stuff.

 How about you?
 Are you steadily becoming the person you want to be?
 Are you accomplishing the things you want to accomplish in life?
 Are you an “on-purpose” person, or are you mostly waiting to see where life takes you?

-Look carefully then how you walk!
-Live purposefully and worthily and accurately, not as the unwise and witless, but as wise (sensible, intelligent people), making the very most of the time [buying up each opportunity], because the days are evil.
-Therefore do not be vague and thoughtless and foolish, but understanding and firmly grasping what the will of the Lord is.
+Look carefully then how you walk, not as unwise but as wise, making the best use of the time, because the days are evil.
+Therefore do not be foolish, but understand what the will of the Lord is.

 - Be careful about our time and choices.

 - Be an “on-purpose” person.

 - Really think about what we are choosing to do and make wise decisions.